Little Kindness Elephant For TTT 56

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-Today I'm sharing my design team card for our new challenge over at As you See It where it's time for a sketch challenge:
+As I type my post it's miserable and raining outside so I'm glad to have something bright and cheery to share with you!
+Today I'm sharing my design team card for our new challenge over at As you See It where it's time for a cheery colour challenge from the lovely LeAnne:

 Here's the low-down on today's card: